cocos/cocos-docs/en/scripting/life-cycle-callbacks.md

 ## start

-The `start` callback function will be triggered before the first activation of the component, which is before executing `update` for the first time. `start` is usually used to initialize some intermediate state data which may have changed during update and frequently enables and disables.
+The `start` callback function will be triggered before the first activation of the component, which is before executing `update` for the first time. `start` is usually used to initialize data that needs frequent modification, which may have changed during update and frequently enables and disables.

 ```js
 cc.Class({